frida/frida-website/_i18n/en/_docs/stalker.md

 ## Context Helpers

-Now we have looked at how these helpers are called, let us now have a look at the helpers themselves.
+Now that we have looked at how these helpers are called, let us now have a look at the helpers themselves.
 Although there are two prologues and two epilogues (full and minimal), they are both written by the same function as they have much in common.
 The version which is written is based on the function parameters.
 The